usaa/vogel/README.md

 ## Example

 Pandas in Pandas out pipelines.
-All metadata is carried to the transformed data.
+All metadata is carried through to the transformed data.

 <pre>
 import numpy as np